HarukaYamamoto0/portfolio/blog/2025-07-31T05:30:15-how-to-fix-wifi-debugging-issues-android-studio.md

 After the first pairing, Android Studio can:

 - Automatically detect the device on the network
-- Reconnect without manual input
+- Reconnect without a manual input
 - Keep the connection much more stable

 ## Benefits of WiFi Debugging